 Church of the Redeemer will not rent or sell personally-identifying information (potential and actual) to anyone.
 Other than to its employees, contractors, volunteers, and affiliated organizations, as described above, Church of the Redeemer discloses potentially personally-identifying and personally-identifying information only in response to a subpoena, court order or other governmental request, or when Church of the Redeemer believes in good faith that disclosure is reasonably necessary to protect the property or rights of Church of the Redeemer, third parties or the public at large.

-If you are a registered user of the Church of the Redeemer website and have supplied your email address, Church of the Redeemer may occasionally send you an email to tell you about new features, solicit your feedback, or just keep you up to date with what’s going on at Church of the Redeemer.
+If you are a registered user of the Church of the Redeemer website and email list, and have supplied your email address, Church of the Redeemer may occasionally send you an email to tell you about new features, solicit your feedback, or just keep you up to date with what’s going on at Church of the Redeemer.
 We primarily use our website to communicate this type of information, so we expect to keep this type of email to a minimum.
 The exception to minimal email contact is if you sign up to receive postings from our email list, which typically only has one email per week but could have more.

 If you send us a request, we reserve the right to publish the request without personally identifying information in order to help us clarify or respond to your request.
 Church of the Redeemer takes all measures reasonably necessary to protect against the unauthorized access, use, alteration or destruction of potentially personally-identifying and personally-identifying information.